net-daemon/docs/docs/api/hass_model/hass_model_working_with_entities.md

 if (temperatureSensor.State > 20.5) // ...
 ```

+## Attributes
 The Entity class also provides access to the Entities attributes.
-Each Entity, of set of Entites ca have its own set of attributes with their datatypes.
+Each Entity, or set of Entites can have its own set of attributes with their datatypes.
 The generic `Entity<TAttributes>` class provides a convenient way to acces them in a type safe manner.

 For instance a Zone Entity has the folowing attributes
 ```yaml